kafeiinteractif/offline-mode/README.md

  - Bored while disconnected on the subway/métro
  - Networks can be slow, load time is slow
  - Adventure awaits (mountain climbing, islands, etc.)
+ - Internet goes down due to IoT devices gone mad (new!)